On Chicano Art…. con safos

 The origin of the term “Chicano” is similarly circuitous and a bit of a mystery to me because, as with nicknames, these designations evolve and become versions, some academic and some popular, and it becomes hard to tell if there is such a thing as a correct one.

 México got its name from the Mexíca tribe, pronounced “Meh-chí-cah”, also known as the “Aztec” people.
-They populated and ruled the valley of central Mexico during the Spanish intrusion into the Americas.
+They populated and ruled the valley of central Mexico at the time of the Spanish intrusion into the Americas.
 After all, if a Mexicano can be pronounced and even spelled as “Mejicano”, I can also hear “Mechicano” in reference to the Mexíca, and that then aptly becoming, at some particular time in the U.S.A., “Chicano”.
 Pero al fín del cuento, simplemente no se.
-For all I know, “Chicano” may have resulted from some inane wordplay.
+For all I know, “Chicano” may have resulted from some inane word-play.

 Thus “Chicano” became synonymous with the Chicano political movement and being politically with-it Mexican-Americans in politically-charged times.
 I have a vague recollection of a prominent San Antonio politician being quoted in one of the local papers as derisively saying the word “Chicano” originated from “chiquero”, the Mexican word for pigsty.
 That remark was a reaction to the heat generated by political pressure.
 Remember, the Chicano political movement was mostly propelled by young activists impatient with the pace of political advancement; the mood was “If not now, when?”….cynical, mordant humor circulating among us had Jesus Christ, dying on the cross, telling Mexican-Americans “Don’t do anything until I return”…. obviously it was a generational thing: it came as a jolt to mainstream Mexican-American politicians because the Chicano movement was pushier and more radical.
 In the end, though, most politicians reconciled with the new political reality and became a positive part of it, certainly so, here in Texas.
 It was the unrepentant vendidos that faded away, though some still vex us, ensconced in the wrong political party.

 I do understand that the term “Latinx” is meant to be an inclusive term sensitive to gender-difference issues, certainly a good thing.
-There is bigotry around those issues and it is time for that sector of the general population to stop thinking of gender differences as abhorrent abnormalities and accept people as they are born to be.
+There is bigotry around those issues and it is time for that sector of the general population to stop thinking of gender differences as abhorrent abnormalities and accept people as they are born to be, as themselves.
 Better to deal with the bigotry itself than encode sensitivity, as if that fixes anything.
-Maybe the term belongs in academia, where I am told it originated….just pronouncing Latinx is off-putting enough for me.
+Maybe the term belongs in academia where I am told it originated….just pronouncing Latinx is off-putting enough for me.

 Chicano Art….

 By my own estimate, Chicano Art seemed retro from the onset in the early 1970s, where I specifically come in.
-Traditional media was the way to go: prevalent was figurative painting, print-making, and posters.
-There wasn’t much sculpture, nor was there much of the newer, less, traditional modes, nor even abstraction, which was already not new at all.
-I was one of the few who were into abstraction and sympathetic to the political activism of the time, as were very few others known to me.
-Chicano Art was about content that was culturally and politically relevant….for it to be “Chicano art,” you had to put the “Chicano” in it.
-Though my own work now reflects the influences of what was American contemporary art during my formative years, I put those influences to good use, and it became a visual characteristic of my work rather than an end in itself.
-Chicano Art manifests itself as a specific art phenomenon with an ethnic aspect and a corresponding cultural and political attitude; that, as opposed to art reflects the attitude of an art world that is a culture unto itself.
+Traditional media was the way to go: prevalent was figurative painting, print-making and posters.
+There wasn’t much sculpture nor was there much of the newer less, traditional modes, nor even abstraction, which was already not new at all.
+I was one of the few who were into abstraction and sympathetic to the political activism of the time, as were a very few others known to me.
+Chicano Art was about content that was culturally and politically relevant….for it to be “Chicano art”, you had to put the “Chicano” in it.
+Though my own work now reflects the influences of what was once American contemporary art during my formative college years, the mid-1960s, I put those influences to good use and it became a visual characteristic of my work rather than an end in itself.
+Chicano Art manifests itself as a specific art phenomenon with an ethnic aspect and a corresponding cultural and political attitude; that, as opposed to an art reflecting the attitude of an art world that is a culture unto itself.

 Featured